AliyunContainerService/ackdistro/docs/community.md

 Click the 【Fork】button, in the top right corner, put alibaba/ackdistro in your own repository, such as yourname/ackdistro

 ### 2) CLONE
-Then put clone to your local,such as :git clone [https://github.com/yourname/ackdistro](https://github.com/yourname/ackdistro)
+Then put clone to your local,such as: git clone [https://github.com/yourname/ackdistro](https://github.com/yourname/ackdistro)

 ### 3) Set Remote upstream
   Update the alibaba/ackdistro code, and put in your repository: